Inverting Self-Organizing Maps: A Unified Activation-Based Framework: Validation and Experimental Analysis

 The metrics reveal a clear contrast between the two dynamical regimes.
-In the informed–convergence setting, the transition rate is low and dwell times are long, reflecting coherent motion within stable Voronoi regions.
-Step–direction continuity remains high and geodesic efficiency is close to~1, indicating globally directed flow toward the designated prototype.
-In the cluster–exploration regime, transitions are frequent and dwell times shrink to one or two steps.
-Continuity decreases, curvature becomes more variable, and geodesic efficiency drops substantially, consistent with locally wandering, topology–constrained motion within the selected mixture component.
-Together, these experiments show how MUSIC behaves on a simple multimodal manifold: through \emph{directed} convergence to a single prototype and \emph{exploratory} motion confined to a cluster–specific region.
-Both behaviours will reappear, in less controlled form, when we move to real datasets.
+In the informed--convergence setting, the transition rate is low and dwell times are long, reflecting coherent motion within stable Voronoi regions.
+Step--direction continuity remains high and geodesic efficiency is close to~1, indicating globally directed flow toward the designated prototype.
+In the cluster--exploration regime, transitions are frequent and dwell times shrink to one or two steps.
+Continuity decreases, curvature becomes more variable, and geodesic efficiency drops substantially, consistent with locally wandering, topology--constrained motion within the selected mixture component.
+Together, these experiments show how MUSIC behaves on a simple multimodal manifold: through \emph{directed} convergence to a single prototype and \emph{exploratory} motion confined to a cluster--specific region.

-Having validated the inversion mechanism and characterized MUSIC dynamics in a controlled multimodal environment, we now turn to a real image manifold where both topology and semantic structure emerge directly from the data, rather than being prescribed.